aylinyilmz/DSA-210-PROJECT/README.md

 ---

 ## **Project Plan**
-This project aims to uncover the patterns in sleeping quality across usage of phone by correlating data from Screen Time tool of Iphone and sleeping period by manually tracking data of following components: screen time, sleep duration and night waking frequency, on Excel chart.
+This project aims to uncover the patterns in sleeping quality across usage of phone by correlating data from Screen Time tool of Iphone and sleeping period by manually tracking data of following components: total screen time, screen time before bed, sleep duration and night waking frequency, on Excel chart.